zenml-io/zenml/docs/book/deploying-zenml/zenml-self-hosted/deploy-with-docker.md

 These configuration options are only relevant if you're using the GCP Secrets Manager as the secrets store backend.

 * **ZENML\_SECRETS\_STORE\_TYPE:** Set this to `gcp` in order to set this type of secret store.

+The GCP Secrets Store uses the ZenML GCP Service Connector under the hood to authenticate with the GCP Secrets Manager API.
+This means that you can use any of the [authentication methods supported by the GCP Service Connector](../../stacks-and-components/auth-management/gcp-service-connector#authentication-methods) to authenticate with the GCP Secrets Manager API.

 The minimum set of permissions that must be attached to the implicit or configured GCP credentials are as follows: